typpo/quickchart-php/README.md

 **PHP5 users**: This package requires curl and json modules.

-**sslv3 handshake alert failure**: You are using an outdated version a `curl`.
+**sslv3 handshake alert failure**: You are using an outdated version of `curl`.
 Please upgrade curl on your machine.